Getting a Second Opinion Can Save You a Fortune

-If you have a financial decision to make — say a big purchase, an investment or an impending major repair — the best thing that you can do for yourself is to make sure you have the most accurate information possible.
-Making a decision out of ignorance can cost you a lot of money.
-Choosing based on solid information, on the other hand, can save you a lot.
+If you have a financial decision to make — a big purchase, an investment or an impending major repair — make sure you have the most accurate information possible.
+Because making a decision without all the facts can cost you a lot of money.

-Second opinions are common practice in the medical world, especially when patients are dealing with difficult circumstances and doctors can offer various diagnoses and treatment ideas.
-But they need to be common practice in your financial life too.
-Just like getting a second opinion from a doctor could give you a valuable medical perspective that you wouldn’t have otherwise had, getting second opinions on financial issues can offer substantial savings and enhanced strategies.
+Second opinions are common practice in health care.
+But it should be common in your financial life too.
+Just like getting a second opinion from a doctor could give you a valuable medical perspective, getting a second opinion on money issues can give you really helpful financial perspectives and maybe even save you a lot of cash.

 1) Home Mortgages

-When it comes time to by a home, it seems like everyone you know “has a guy” — a mortgage broker that they trust to get them home loans.
+When it comes time to by a home, it seems like everyone you know has a mortgage broker to recommend to you.
 Most mortgage brokers do good work, but that doesn’t mean that you should automatically buy from someone just because a friend of family member recommended them.

 2) Home Repairs

-Once you own a home, you are going to find yourself paying to repair the things that will inevitably break down.
-Sometimes these are small expenses, like fixing a clogged drain.
+If you own a home, you have to repair the things that will inevitably break down.
+Sometimes these are little things, like unclogging a drain.
 Other times, they’ll be major ordeals, such as replacing your roof or your heating and air conditioning system.
-The bigger the job, the more important it is to get various estimates before beginning the work.
+The bigger the job, the more important getting a second opinion becomes.

-Getting good information in the world of home repair may be even more important than in home mortgages, because the repair/remodel/handyman world is full of a wide variety of contractors and characters.
+Getting good information in the world of home repair may be even more important than in home mortgages.
+Because the home repair industry is full of a wide variety of contractors and characters.
 Many are very good, but some don’t do quality work.
 Most are honest, but some will take advantage of you.

 When you have a big job coming, you should never hire the first person who gives you an estimate.
-I saved around $1,000 on an HVAC replacement a couple of years ago by taking the time to shop around, ask detailed questions, and negotiate with my providers.
+I saved around $1,000 on an HVAC replacement a few years back by taking the time to shop around, ask detailed questions and negotiate with my providers.

 3) Car repair

-Much like home repair, auto repair is an inevitable part of owning a car.
-There are plenty of people and companies out there that want to help you fix your car, but the quality of service that they offer — and the prices that they charge for them — can vary wildly.
+Repairs are an inevitable part of owning a car.
+There are plenty of companies out there that want to help you fix your car.
+But the quality of service they offer — and the prices they charge — can vary wildly.

-The dealership that sells the make of car that you own almost certainly has a service department that can fix just about any car problem you have.
-Unfortunately, dealerships are notoriously expensive on car repairs — so much so that people in the industry often call them “stealerships.”
+The dealership that sells the make of car you own has a service department that can fix just about any car problem you have.
+Unfortunately, dealerships are notoriously expensive on car repairs.Dealerships are notoriously expensive on car repairs. tweet this!

-When it comes time for a big car repair, take the time to get a number of estimates — you’ll likely find that there are hundreds or thousands of dollars in difference between the most and least expensive.
-And a good, honest mechanic may even be able to tell you that the service or repair that someone else was pressuring you to do isn’t really necessary at all.
+When it comes time for a big car repair, spend some time getting a second opinion.
+You’ll likely find that there are hundreds or thousands of dollars in difference between the most and least expensive estimates you get.
+And a good, honest mechanic may even save you money by helping you avoid unnecessary repairs.

-You need insurance for all sorts of things in your life — your car, your home, your health, and your life, among others — and you’ll likely buy each of those types of insurance on the open market.
-It’s tempting to buy all of your insurance through one agent, who may also be a friend (because these folks build a lot of their business on the basis of personal relationships).
-But doing this may be a really expensive way of acquiring insurance.
+You need insurance for all sorts of things: your car, your home, your health, and your life, among others.
+And you’ll likely buy each of those types of insurance on the open market.
+It’s tempting to buy all of your insurance through one agent, who may also be a friend.
+But this can be a really expensive way to go.

-Insurance costs are all about risk, and every company out there is going to measure your risk differently.
+Insurance costs are all about risk, and every company calculates risk differently.
 This means that Allstate may offer you a substantially cheaper rate on car insurance than State Farm, or vice versa.
-The same is true for all types of insurance, which means that you should always shop around for the best rates on any insurance you buy.
+The same is true for all types of insurance.
+So you should always shop around for the best rates on any insurance you buy.

-Your friendly neighborhood insurance agent is often only able to sell insurance through one company, which means that they can’t necessarily offer you the best deals.
-Since insurance is essentially a commodity, you should work to find the cheapest way to get the coverage you want, so long as the company you’re doing business with has a good reputation.
+Your friendly neighborhood insurance agent may only able to sell insurance through one company, which means that they can’t necessarily offer you the best deals.
+Since insurance is essentially a commodity, you should work to find the cheapest way to get the coverage you want.
+Just make sure the company you’re doing business with has a good reputation.

-Some financial advisers are going to give you very conservative advice, while others will be much more aggressive.
-Some may try to put you into investments that you don’t really want to be in.
-Some will have hefty fees and commissions, while others may be more affordable.
+Some financial advisers give very conservative advice, while others will be much more aggressive.
+Some may try to steer you toward investments that you don’t really want to be in.
+And some will have hefty fees and commissions, while others may be more affordable.

-You need to educate yourself on investing before signing on with any one adviser or broker.
+You need to educate yourself on investing before doing business with any adviser or broker.
 Talk to a range of advisers to find out about their expense structure and their financial perspective.
-Since investing well can make you a millionaire by the time you retire, this is one deal that you really don’t want to screw up.
+Since investing well can make you a millionaire by the time you retire, this is one deal that you should be sure to get right.